The Pinball of the Dead

-The Pinball of the Dead is a pinball video game developed by Sega's Wow Entertainment division and published by Sega in Japan and THQ in North America.
-It was released for the Game Boy Advance on June 19 and July 4, 2002, in North America and Japan, respectively.
+The Pinball of the Dead is a pinball video game developed by Sega's Wow Entertainment division and published by Sega.
+It was released for the Game Boy Advance in 2002 and 2003.
 Based on Sega's The House of the Dead series of light gun games, particularly The House of the Dead and The House of the Dead 2, the game contains three tables and includes a "Challenge" mode.
 Full-motion video sequences and audio samples from previous games were also added.
 The game was first announced during the 2001 Nintendo Space World.
 Composer Hitoshi Sakimoto was involved with making the game's music.

 The Pinball of the Dead received generally positive reviews from video game critics, receiving an Editor's Choice award on GameZone.
 Critics praised the graphics and sound while its gameplay physics was more mixed.
 It also received several comparisons to other pinball games like Devil's Crush.
 In 2005, the game was later called one of the best games of all time from gaming magazine Nintendo Power.